PunchThrough/CodeViewEditor-iOS/README.md

 Text Replacement
 -------------------------
-The text replacment file is used to replace entered characters.
-The example below replaced a typed `[` with `[]` with the cursor offset by one.
-The text replacement is assumed to be JSON and end with `.json`.
+The text replacement file is used to replace entered characters.
+The example below replaced a typed `[` with `[]` and the cursor offset by one.
+The text replacement file is assumed to be JSON and end with `.json`.

 ```javascript
 [{